 2. Compare Lenders

 Terms and interest rates will vary by lender, so it pays to shop around for a few different options.
 What’s more, lenders will also have different requirements for factors such as credit score.
 In general, the higher your credit score, the more likely you will be able to secure a loan with favorable terms and interest rates.
 The lower your score, the harder it may be to secure a loan.
 If you have poor credit, it may still be possible to find a lender that will offer you a loan.
-However, the loan may come with contingencies, such as high interest rates, to help compensate the lender for the risk they assume by offering you a loan.
+However, the loan may come with contingencies, such as high interest rates, to help compensate for the risk they assume by offering you a loan.

 3. Determine Requirements to Refinance a Motorcycle